Scroll to top

 The security landscape

 Abuja’s status as the federal capital means a higher concentration of security infrastructure than other Nigerian cities.
-But that infrastructure is unevenly distributed.
 The ministerial areas of Asokoro and the Three Arms Zone are heavily secured.
-The outer districts of Kubwa, Gwarinpa, and areas beyond the FCT boundary are not.
+The outer districts of Kubwa and Gwarinpa, and areas beyond the FCT boundary, are not.

-The kidnapping threat is the defining security concern for foreign nationals.
-The areas immediately outside the FCT have seen kidnapping incidents affecting both Nigerians and foreigners.
-Abuja city proper has lower frequency, but the risk is not absent.
+The kidnapping threat defines the security posture for foreign nationals.
+The areas immediately outside the FCT have seen kidnapping incidents affecting both Nigerians and foreign nationals.
+Abuja city proper has lower frequency but the risk is not absent, particularly for principals with a visible profile or predictable routines.

 Threat Intelligence